desihub/fastspecfit/README.rst

 License
 =======

-`fastspecfit`_ is free software licensed under a 3-clause BSD-style license.
+`FastSpecFit`_ is free software licensed under a 3-clause BSD-style license.
 For details see the ``LICENSE.rst`` file.

 | John Moustakas